Don Talbert: Houston Texans/Shreveport Steamer (WFL)

 Talbert was selected by the Chicago Fire in the sixth round (64th overall) of the 1974 WFL Pro Draft of NFL and CFL Players.
 He was signed by the Houston Texans.
 After playing 11 games, the team relocated to Shreveport, Louisiana on September 18, where they were renamed as the Shreveport Steamer.

 Personal life

-His younger brother Diron Talbert played defensive tackle in the NFL for the Los Angeles Rams and Washington Redskins.
+Both of Don's brothers played college football at Texas as well.
+Charlie was a two-way starter at defensive end and receiver; the leading receiver on the 1963 National Championship team.
+His youngest brother Diron Talbert played defensive tackle in the NFL for the Los Angeles Rams and Washington Redskins.
+Diron was also inducted into the Longhorn Hall of Honor, in 2005 after being all-southwest conference player.